-While an element of chemistry is involved in other forms of cooking as well, you can generally be a bit more flexible there in comparison to baking.
+While an element of chemistry is involved in other forms of cooking, you can generally be a little more flexible there in comparison to baking.

-If you add or remove an ingredient from a stew, for example, it is likely to only affect the flavor.
-Remove a critical ingredient from a cake however, and it could be a recipe for disaster!
+Adding or removing an ingredient from a stew, for example, is likely to only affect flavor.
+Remove a critical ingredient from a cake, however, and it could be a recipe for disaster!

 A Deeper Understanding

-By knowing the different functions of salt in baking for example, or how different leavening agents produce different effects upon the product, you can get a better understanding of what is going on in the oven.
+Knowing the different functions of salt in baking, for example, or how different leavening agents produce different effects on the product, you can get a better understanding of what is going on in the oven.

-This can be very useful when troubleshooting bakes which didn’t go quite as you had planned, or when you need to substitute an ingredient for something else.
+This can be useful when troubleshooting bakes that didn’t go quite as planned, or when you need to substitute an ingredient for something else.

 The Function of Flour in Baking

 It all starts with the flour.
-The vast majority of baking uses wheat flour in its various forms, and it is this ingredient which gives form and structure to the baked product.
-It is the substance of the cake or loaf, providing texture and nutritional content.
+The vast majority of baking uses wheat flour in its various forms, and it is this ingredient that gives form and structure to the baked product.

 Wheat flours contain two proteins called gliadin and glutenin, which when mixed with water join to form the protein gluten.